 What should I do if my battery is not powerful enough to perform testing?

 You can try the following:

 - Perform testing with CW but not in infinite loop.
-You need to define the time of pause and time of TX with the Partner and see if the laboratory can make the measurement with a non-CW mode in continuous.
+You need to define the time of pause and time of TX and see if the laboratory can make the measurement with a non-CW mode in continuous.

 - Provide several batteries and change battery when it starts getting low.

 Can I change the casing of my device if it has an external antenna linked by coaxial cable?

 If the antenna is connected to the casing by a coaxial cable, the form of the mold may be changed assuming the following conditions are fulfilled: